Where Do I Start?

 Bipolar Needlepoint Ionization

 BIPOLAR NEEDLEPOINT IONIZATION is another way to improve your filters efficiency.
 The negative and positive IONS generated by the Ionizer charge even the smallest airborne particulates causing them to bind together in clusters large enough for capture in filtration.
 It enhances the effectiveness and efficiency of any air filter.
-You can also add an ionizer as an additional stage in the breakdown of volatile organic compounds (VOCs).
-Emerging studies also show that this type of ionization is proving effective in combating viruses.
+Emerging studies also show that this type of ionization is proving effective in combating viruses and bacteria.

 UV LIGHTS were first used to control the “dirty sock syndrome” caused by mold in HVAC systems.
 This unpleasant smell is result of mold growth on the evaporative coil and UV lights destroy this growth and keep it from returning.
 UV can also be used in airstream purification to Sterilize moving air.
 In achieving this, proper sizing of the UV system is critical to get the desired kill rate.
-UV is often coupled with other technology to remove odors and VOC’s (Volatile organic compounds)
+UV is often coupled with other technology to remove odors and particle capture media.